esciara/poc-docker-compose-atlassian/README.md

 ## Confluence and Jira containers' configuration

-The `docker-compose.yml` file in this project has been following the example in [https://github.com/blacklabelops/atlassian](https://github.com/blacklabelops/atlassian)
+The `docker-atlassian.yml` file has been following the example in [https://github.com/blacklabelops/atlassian](https://github.com/blacklabelops/atlassian)

-BlackLabelOps' offers full configuration of it's containers through environment variables (here set put together in `config/atlassian-default.env`).
+BlackLabelOps' offers full configuration of it's containers through environment variables (here set put together in `config/atlassian-default.sh`).
 See the above mentioned repo and other container repos for more information.

 ## Running the docker containers from scratch